A series of four K-State Soybean Production Schools will be offered in late-January 2016 to provide in-depth training for soybean producers.

 - Anastasia Johnson, Marshall County Agricultural Extension Agent, firstname.lastname@example.org, 785-562-3531

 Lunch will be provided, courtesy of the sponsors.
 There is no cost to attend, but participants are asked to pre-register before Jan.
 22.

 Online registration at K-State Soybean Schools: http://bit.ly/KSBEANSchools

-An alternative to the online registration is by emailing or calling the nearest local Research and Extension office for the location participants plan to attend.
+You can also register by emailing or calling the nearest local Research and Extension office for the location you plan to attend.

 For more information, contact: